 No, but all your coding and work must be done at the site of the competition.

 No, contestants are not allowed to work on their apps before the 36-hour period.
-If you want to prepare for the hackathon, focus on gaining experience with and knowledge of the tools you hope to use to build your project.
+If you want to prepare for the hackathon, focus on gaining experience and knowldege of the tools you hope to use when building your project.

 We welcome any undergraduate student!
 You don't have to be in a computer-related major or even an engineering student.
 You aren't required to have ever attended a hackathon before.
 You can come with a team, hack alone, or create a team.
 If you are hacking alone and want to find a team, we will help you find other participants to pair with.